Ranjeet-Kumar60/groupby/README.md

 3. 🛠️ Requirements

-To run this project, you'll need the following Python libraries:
+To run this , you'll need the following Python libraries:

 numpy
 pandas